-Why has Secret Six not yet been mentioned?
-Catman and Deadshot spend so much time threatening to kill each other, wrestling with each other, gazing into each others' eyes, cooking for each other, getting naked together...
+- Secret Six has a ton of examples: Catman and Deadshot spend time doing things like threatening to kill each other, wrestling with each other, cooking for each other, getting naked together...
 This one is another Gail Simone series, of course.

 Norman: "Just accept it and come clean... about Harry and your obsession with him."

 Norman: "Would it loosen your tongue to know that Harry sold you out for a woman?"

 Norman: "Do you love my son?"